 Luke 10:1-11, 16-20

-1. Gil Bailie, "The Gospel of Luke" audio lecture series, tape #6, especially on "Satan falling like a flash of lightening," for which he offers the following little midrash (my notes of it):
+1. Gil Bailie, "The Gospel of Luke" audio lecture series, tape #6; These lectures are also now available online in clips; this portion covered by "The Poetry of Truth," Part 55, Part 56, Part 57, Part 58.
+The portion on "Satan falling like a flash of lightening" is in Part 57, for which he offers the following little midrash (my notes of it):

 Satan is the prince of this world, the Accuser in charge of ordering human society.
 Jesus' comment is a passion prediction in terms of the effect that the crucifixion will have on Satan's reign.
 But what if one has their back to the event of Satan falling, so to speak, and so they only see the illuminating flash of the lightning.
 It's perhaps a bit like the Seventy saying that the demons submit to us.2.
 The title of one of René Girard's later books, I See Satan Fall Like Lightning, is taken from Luke 10:18.
 He begins his conclusion with these comments: